roosta/perchristianberg.com/README.md

 to have the website compiled to the `./dist` folder, then deploy however you like.

+## Assets

+The images used for the carousel is [images.json](images.json), and there are some images hardcoded into the HTML.
+If you are forking this project for whatever reason, these assets are not included in the GPL license and are not free to use, and are under different licenses.

 ## License

 Copyright (c) 2021 Daniel Berg